Home> Bar Rules >Florida

 Special Bar Rules for the Board Certified Specialist in Florida

 Under Florida's Bar Rules, board-certified attorneys receive special bar-sanctioned, advertising-based benefits not afforded to other attorneys in the state.
 Only board-certified attorneys in Florida are allowed to use the words "Board Certified (area of certification) Lawyer" or "Specialist in (area of certification)."
-The Florida Bar rules also approved the use of the initials “B.C.S.” to indicate Board Certified Specialist.
+The Florida Bar rules also approved using the initials “B.C.S.” to indicate Board Certified Specialist.

 Under one of the new rules, Florida Bar Rule 4-7.14(a)(4), an attorney who had earned board certification from an organization recognized by the American Bar Association ("ABA") but not accredited in Florida can now disclose that designation in advertisements.
 The ad must contain a disclaimer that the attorney is "Not Certified as a Specialist by The Florida Bar."